MythicMeta/Documentation/installation/README.md

 {% endhint %}

 {% hint style="warning" %}
 You need to have Docker server version `20.10.22` or above (latest version is `23.0.1`) for Mythic and the docker containers to work properly.
-If you do `sudo apt grade` and `sudo apt install docker-compose-plugin` on a new version of Ubuntu or Debian, then you should be good.
+If you do `sudo apt upgrade` and `sudo apt install docker-compose-plugin` on a new version of Ubuntu or Debian, then you should be good.
 You can check your version with `sudo docker version`.
 {% endhint %}

 {% hint style="danger" %}